Terms of service

 - by post

-If the seller makes an advance payment, he retains ownership of the delivered goods until full payment of the purchase price owed.
+If the seller makes advance payment, he retains title to the delivered goods until the purchase price owed has been paid in full.

-Unless otherwise stipulated in the following provisions, the statutory provisions on liability for defects apply.
-In deviation from this, the following applies to contracts for the delivery of goods:
+Unless otherwise stated in the following provisions, the Provisions on statutory liability for defects.
+Deviating from this, the following applies to contracts for the delivery of goods:

 7.1 If the customer acts as an entrepreneur,

-- the seller has the choice of the type of supplementary performance;
+- the seller shall have the choice of the type of supplementary performance;

-- for new goods, the limitation period for defect rights is one year from delivery of the goods;
+- for new goods, the limitation period for defect claims shall be one year from delivery of the goods;

-- for used goods, the defect rights are excluded;
+- for used goods, defect claims are excluded;

-- the limitation period does not start anew if a replacement delivery is made within the framework of liability for defects.
+- the limitation period shall not restart if a replacement delivery is made under the liability for defects.

-7.2 The above liability limitations and shortened periods do not apply
+7.2 The above liability limitations and reductions of time limits do not apply

 - to claims for damages and reimbursement of expenses by the customer,